alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 <img src="/assets/bio/unskew_yr.png" style="width:49%">
 </div>

-Incontrast to x, we can see in taking the sqareroot of the x values reduces the skew from x to x.

 Lastly, we must consider **normalising** the continuous data.
 This involves setting the mean of the data to zero and the standard deviation to one.

 Standardising the data is beneficial when using linear regression as it speeds up the process and makes it more numerically robust.
 It is not necessary for Random Forrest Regression, but as we have not decided upon a model yet, we will standardise the data.